Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Theory: Gradient flow analysis

 \section{Theory: Gradient flow analysis}

-Our theory for HAM (Eqs.~(\ref{HAM : ideal};\ref{eq : secondstep})) is based on the corresponding Riemannian gradient flow in parameter space (Thm.~\ref{thm : gradient flow}).
-We provide an analysis of its convergence and implicit bias (Thms.~\ref{thm : convergence HAM} and \ref{theorem : linear regression}).
-This proves that HAM solves the artificial learning rate problem of $m\odot w$, and thus converges faster, while retaining the same asymptotic implicit bias.
-In this section, we assume that the objective function $f : \mathbb{R}^n \rightarrow \mathbb{R}$ is continuously differentiable; i.e., $f \in C^1$, and $L-$smooth\footnoteref{ftn:lsmooth}.
+Our theory (Eqs.~(\ref{eq : firststep},\ref{eq : secondstep})) identifies the implicit bias of HAM's Riemannian gradient flow in parameter space (Thm.~\ref{thm : gradient flow}) and provides a convergence analysis (Thms.~\ref{thm : convergence HAM} and \ref{theorem : linear regression}).
+Accordingly, HAM solves the vanishing inverse metric problem of $\bm m\odot \bm w$, and thus converges faster, while retaining the same asymptotic implicit sparsity bias.
+In this section, we assume that the objective function $f : \mathbb{R}^n \rightarrow \mathbb{R}$ is continuously differentiable, i.e., $f \in C^1$, and $L-$smooth\footnoteref{ftn:lsmooth}.
+Appendix \ref{section appendix : one neuron sign in} proves that HAM also induces meaningful sign flips like $\bm m \odot \bm w$ \citep{gadhikar2025signinlotteryreparameterizingsparse}.
+We focus on the case $\beta = 0$ to simplify the exposition.
+Theorem \ref{thm : gradient flow} derives the flow for general $\beta$.
+The effects of nonzero $\beta$ are highlighted in Section \ref{subsection : non zero beta}.

 \paragraph{Riemannian gradient flows} In order to concisely study the behavior of HAM, we consider a gradient flow formulation.
-Gradient flow (flat) and $m\odot w$ (hyperbolic) flow can be described as Riemannian gradient flows, and their metrics coincide with their Fisher information from natural gradient descent.
-The Riemannian gradient flow with a general metric $\mathcal{I}(x)$ is given by:
+Gradient flow (flat) and $\bm m\odot \bm w$ (hyperbolic) flow can be described as Riemannian gradient flows depending on a general metric $g(\bm{\theta})$: